 The snag is the £150 annual fee, which basically nets off the bonus.
 This means that whether you get the card depends on how you value the other benefits, including free travel insurance and a strong (for Avios) earning rate which works out at 0.6 Avios per £1 spent.

-And we may get some news on the Starwood Amex ….
+We may get some news on the Starwood Amex ….

 As I mention in my other article today, we learn about the new combined Starwood Preferred Guest / Marriott Rewards / The Ritz-Carlton Rewards loyalty programme tonight.
 This should give us some clues about the future of the Starwood Preferred Guest American Express card – although I doubt we will get a clear answer.

 Want to earn more points from credit cards? – October 2022 update